garytkchan/vending_machine_system/readme.md

+# Vending Machine System

 This is a class project that implementing the system of a vending machine.
-It is a terminal application written in Java with the implementation of various design patterns.
+It is a terminal application written in Java with the implementation of various software engineering design patterns.

+## Design Patterns

 Below is a description on the responsibilities of each java class to help implementing the State, Strategy and Abstract Factory patterns in this project.